 Thinking back on the experience and reflecting on a particular teaching by Joseph Smith, I thought about the irony of their sentiments and the woman’s comments.
 It is an irony that few are aware of and an irony that members of the Church might be interested to know.

 You see, Joseph Smith said some interesting things about what the word “Mormon” means.
-He wrote that the root of “Mormon” in Egyptian means “good.”
+He wrote that the root of “Mormon” means “good.”
 And not just any “good,” but “good” in the highest sense—the sense by which we would say that Jesus is the “Good Shepherd.”
 In essence, “Mormon” at its core refers to pure goodness.

 That puts negative comments about “The Mormons,” “The Mormon Church,” and “the Book of Mormon” into a whole new context.
 When people condemn “Mormonism” they are not only substantively but also linguistically condemning “goodness.”
 We, of course, already know the good that our religion stands for, but the meaning of “Mormon” sure does make condescending attitudes all the more ironic.